 In Key Stage 2 daily whole class reading sessions are carried out which involves the children taking part in discussions, answering comprehension questions and reading aloud.
 These are based on the well-established VIPERS reading skills: Vocab, Inference, Prediction, Explanation, Retrieval and Summary.
 These can be adult supported or independent activities.
-In addition to reading sessions within the school day we promote wider reading through the use of the school and local library as well as through reading homework.
-We strive to promote a love of Reading in everything we do.

 To develop the children’s stamina and skills to write at length and use accurate spelling, punctuation and grammar, they are exposed to a variety of genres and text types.
 These support the act of transcription (the mechanics of writing) and composition (the art of writing).
 Writing tasks have a clear audience and purpose in which children are challenged to adapt their use of language and style of writing to create high quality, original and imaginative pieces.

 This teaching of English at Egerton aims to provide children with a clear understanding of the spoken and written word as well as develop a life-long enjoyment of reading.
 The skills of speaking and listening are broken down into individual steps from years 1 - 6, then used by teachers to inform all their planning.